 When it comes to the other end of the spectrum – not enough moisture in your home – you’ll be able to see it, hear it, and feel it.
 You may see cracks in wood flooring or furnishings.
 You may hear your floors and doors creak a little more – especially in the drier winter months.
 And you may feel some of the more uncomfortable signs of low humidity – static electric shocks, dry skin, and chapped lips.

-Unfortunately, some signs of a humidity imbalance can be more than just uncomfortable.
+Unfortunately, some signs of humidity imbalance can be more than just uncomfortable.
 They can lead to health issues and damage to your home.
 With low humidity, chapped skin and lips can mean more colds and viruses or skin infections.
-In your home, it can mean warping doors, splitting furniture, or peeling paint.
-With high humidity and mold comes any number of concerns: allergy, asthma, and other respiratory problems, wood rot, and pests that eat away at it, and even structural damage to your home over the long term.
+For your home, it can mean warping doors, splitting furniture, or peeling paint.
+With high humidity and mold comes any number of concerns: allergies, asthma, and other respiratory problems, wood rot – and pests that eat away at it – and even structural damage to your home over the long term.

 For some families, moisture generated by normal day-to-day activities can lead to high humidity levels.
 Showers, cooking, laundry, and dishwashers naturally add moisture to the air.
 High humidity levels within your home can cause moisture to condense on windows, water to “sweat” on walls, and rust and mold to form.
 In winter, the outdoor air is so dry that it affects your indoor relative humidity when it enters your home.
 In summer, too low a temperature setting on your AC can also reduce humidity.

 Problems with low humidity generally occur in the winter months, when the outside air is its driest.
 When that air enters your home, it lowers the indoor humidity level.
 In addition to dry, cracked skin, some signs of low humidity can include scratchy throats, itchy eyes, and chapped lips.
 If prolonged, those symptoms can lead to infections, colds, and viruses.